Working with the AI Consultant

 Vague: "I want to learn about our customers."
 Specific: "I want to understand why enterprise customers in the healthcare vertical cancel their subscription within the first 90 days, and what we could have done differently to retain them."

-The second message gives the Consultant enough context to immediately suggest a methodology, define a target audience, and start drafting relevant interview questions.
+The second message gives the Consultant enough context to immediately suggest a methodology, define a target participant, and start drafting relevant interview questions — including recommending appropriate structured question types like NPS scales or satisfaction ratings.
 The first message would require several rounds of back-and-forth just to get to the same starting point.

 If you've already written a research question, paste it in as your first message.
 That's exactly the kind of specificity that helps.